abs2g08/redditvid/README.md

 Due to Reddit's lack of CORS support for its API.
 All requests have to be proxied through a node.js server located in /node_server.

-You can still run the app using `ember server` but loggin in won't work.
+You can still run it using `ember server` but loggin in won't work.

 Proper way: